jdferrell3/peinfo-go/README.md

 _This is a work in progress and will continue to change._

+This leverages the `debug/pe` package for parsing of the common headers/sections.

 Current state:
 - Displays a few PE details
 - Examines the certificate